trueos/trueos-docs/trueos-handbook/introducing.rst

 to the advanced user alike.

 |trueos| is essentially a customized installation of FreeBSD, not a
 forked derivative.
-Since the underlying FreeBSD system has been kept intact, you have a fully functional FreeBSD system under the hood.
+Since the underlying FreeBSD system is kept intact, you have a fully functional FreeBSD system under the hood. |trueos|
-|trueos| provides an easy-to-use installer which can be used to install
-a desktop or a server version of FreeBSD.
+provides an easy-to-use installer which can be used to install a desktop or a server version of FreeBSD.
 Other differences from FreeBSD
 include:

 * |trueos| pre-configures the BSD-licensed |lumina| desktop environment during a desktop installation.
-Additional desktop environments can be installed and appear in the login menu, allowing the user to select the environment to log into.
+Additional desktop environments can be installed and appear in the login menu, allowing the user to select their environment.

 * The |trueos| installer supports configuring ZFS and encryption during installation.